chmllr/ImageDownloader/README.md

     make integration-test

-After the test, you should see, that 5 out of 6 files could be downloaded correctly (one of the input URLs is invalid on purpose).
+After the test, you should see, that 5 out of 7 URLs could be downloaded correctly (one line is not a URL and one URLs points to 404 on purpose).
 You should be able to open the local `target` directory and verify that it contains:

 - 4 JPG files